1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30

 A massive circular wall in Great Zimbabwe.

-Structure in Great Zimbabwe, likely a granary.
+A structure in Great Zimbabwe, likely used as a granary.

 What does 'Swahili' mean?

-Derived from 'sawahil,' Arabic for 'coasts'.
+Derived from 'sawahil,' Arabic for coasts.

-A common language used for communication.
+A common language used for communication and trade.

 Define Eurocentrism.

-A worldview centered on European culture.
+A worldview centered on European culture and values.

 What is pre-colonial?